wiggitywhitney/argo-rollouts-istio-prometheus/README.md

 echo $HOST
 ```

-Modify the VirtualService yaml file to use $HOST as the host
+Modify the `virtualservice.yaml` file to use $HOST as the host.

 ```
 yq --inplace ".spec.hosts[0] = \"$HOST\"" \